Table of Contents

 Usually, a monad will provide one or more helper

-functions like our record
+functions like our record.
+These are our

 means for accessing the special behaviors of that